6uhrmittag/slashlog-gitbook/taskbutler/milestone-dropbox-feature-first-release.md

 ## [Create dropbox paper and link to task](https://github.com/6uhrmittag/taskbutler/issues/20)

 After successfully releasing the progress bar-feature, I dug a bit deeper into the universe of 3rd party APIs.
 Taskbutler motivated me to add more functionalities to the now multi-purpose task butler.
-Finding Dropbox paper was pure luck.
-After using and disliking [Quip](https://quip.com/), I had high hopes for dropbox paper.
-I actually used it do brainstorm the dropbox paper functionality since it always bugged my how limited the Todoist comment-functionality is.
+Finding [Dropbox Paper](https://www.dropbox.com/en/paper) was pure luck.
+After using and disliking [Quip](https://quip.com/), I had high hopes for Dropbox Paper.
+I actually used it do brainstorm the Dropbox Paper functionality since it always bugged my how limited the Todoist comment-functionality is.
 A few years ago I tried [Atlassian's Confluence](https://confluence.atlassian.com/) + Jira for personal task tracking and knowledge management.
 It turned out pretty well, but it's just a tiny bit too expensive and produces a lot of overhead.
 It's also lacking a usable todo mobile app.
 Anyway...
-Dropbox paper turned out to be a great tool to enhance normal tasks.
+Dropbox Paper turned out to be a great tool to enhance normal tasks.
 After finding the official [Python SDK for Dropbox API v2](https://github.com/dropbox/dropbox-sdk-python) it was pretty easy to implement the basic functionality of creating and linking papers.
 Unfortunately the paper-API is still in development and I had to work around some limitations such as searching for papers.

 The flow is pretty straightforward: